apache/tvm-rfcs/rfcs/0006-AMP_pass.md

 when models are not retrained.
 This makes it very useful as a simple flag that can be turned on for every trained model to essentially get a free speed increases.

+# Prior art
+[prior-art]: #prior-art

+Many of the ideas are taken from Tensorflow's [automatic mixed precision training framework](https://on-demand.gputechconf.com/gtcdc/2019/pdf/dc91247-automatic-mixed-precision-in-tensorflow.pdf) and the initial "ALLOW", "FOLLOW", and "DENY" lists are based [similarly](github.com/tensorflow/tensorflow/blob/v2.5.0/tensorflow/core/grappler/optimizers/auto_mixed_precision_lists.h).

+Existing frameworks like Tensorflow and PyTorch support this and is based on work by [NVidia](https://developer.nvidia.com/blog/mixed-precision-training-deep-neural-networks/).
+This involves rewriting the graph in a similar fashion to this pass, with some care with the gradient calculations to ensure stability.
+There are differences in implementation between the two however.
+PyTorch's interpreter model of execution poses an issue of where to insert casts when rewriting the graph.
+The solution PyTorch uses is to have a Tensor cache mechanism similar to the one used in the pass mentioned here for TVM.
+Both cast FP32 tensors to FP16 when needed for certain operations and then cache this tensor to avoid future extraneous casts from being used.
+However, where we differ from PyTorch is that for PyTorch this is done (dynamically during execution)[https://github.com/pytorch/pytorch/blob/324673a537fc818527b8375700a9b95a83a00c92/aten/src/ATen/autocast_mode.cpp#L32] of the graph while for TVM, this is simply used to perform analysis when rewritting the Relay graph.
+In this sense we are more similar to Tensorflow, which can use the XLA compiler and get better graph level optimizations ahead of time.
+Tensorflow's more compiled approach is more compatible with TVM.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

 - Why is this design the best in the space of possible designs?

-Other alternatives require a lot more work and changes and could probably considered future goals of TVM.
-This include automatic mixed precision training.
-Existing frameworks like Tensorflow and PyTorch support this and is based on work by [NVidia](https://developer.nvidia.com/blog/mixed-precision-training-deep-neural-networks/).
-This involves rewriting the graph in a similar fashion to this pass, with some care with the gradient calculations to ensure stability.
-Additionally, XLA can be run on top of this to further use model information to optimize kernels, much like TVM.
-As a lot of prior art has a similar design, we can be confident in this approach.
+As discussed in prior art, many frameworks above use a similar process to support automatic mixed precision.
+Furthermore, we lean closer to Tensorflow's compiled approach to execution than PyTorch's interpreter heavy approach.
+The compiled approach will play better to TVM's strengths and abilities to do many different optimizations at the graph level and below.

 - What other designs have been considered and what is the rationale for not choosing them?